School of Computing and Design

 Proof Checker V2

 proof-checker.org is a website used by CSUMB to teach the reasoning and logic class.
 The goal of our project was to add functionality to make it easier for instructors to manage their classes.
 To do this we designed a new database for the backend and implemented the new features in the frontend.
-The new features allow instructors to orginize their problems, to asign problems in their sections, and to assign students to sections.
-This will help instructors keep track of their classes saving them valueable time.
+The new features allow instructors to organize their problems, to assign problems in their sections, and to assign students to sections.
+This will help instructors keep track of their classes saving them valuable time.

 The purpose of Green Code is to motivate Computer Science students to learn about the effects their programs have on the environment and create more efficient programs.
 We hope to use Climate Change to motivate students to raise awareness to this issue.
 This project features an interface where a user can upload a file and receive an energy report based on the performance of the file.
 The report is generated by running the program on a remote linux machine where it will track the energy consumption throughout the program's compilation.
 The user can view their latest file uploaded along with their energy results.

 CalSPEED Android Redesign